MonashMath/SCI1022/Unix-CLI.md

 ----
 > *__Exercise 41:__*
 > * Search for “line number” in the manual page of `grep`.
 Construct a command to find the line numbers in `don_quixote.txt` where the string “Kingdom” appears.
-> * You should find that the last occurrence of “Kingdom” is on line XXX.
+> * You should find that the last occurrence of “Kingdom” is on line 17356.
 Figure out how to go directly to this line when running `less don_quixote.txt`. *Hint*: if you type `1G` in `less`, you go to line 1.
 Similarly, `17G` goes to line 17, etc.
 > * By piping the output of `grep` to `head`, print out the first (and **only** the first) line in `don_quixote.txt` containing “Kingdom”.
 ----